-e.
-Any fringe benefit provided to or for the benefit of an employee or any cash reimbursement for any such benefit paid to an employee if, at the time of 2 provision or reimbursement, it is reasonable to assume that such benefit will be excluded from the employee's taxable income pursuant to [cite state code similar 3 4 to Internal Revenue Code Section 132].
-5 COMMENT 6 7 Of those jurisdictions imposing an income tax forty-two have provisions that provide this treatment for purposes of income tax withholding and one state has no provision.
-For purposes 8 of unemployment insurance withholding only thirty-three states have provisions similar to this 9 10 provision.
+(J) A fringe benefit provided to or for the benefit of an employee or any cash reimbursement for any fringe benefit paid to an employee if, at the time of provision or reimbursement, it is reasonable to assume that the benefit is excludeable from the employee's federal [and state] taxable income under [cite state code similar to Internal Revenue Code Section 132];

+Comment

+Of those jurisdictions imposing an income tax forty-two have provisions that provide this treatment for purposes of income tax withholding and one state has no provision.
+For purposes of unemployment insurance withholding only thirty-three states have provisions similar to this provision.
 Ten states currently have no or minimally matching provisions.

+(K) A payment that is a reimbursement for expenses incurred on behalf of, or as an allowance provided by, an employer, for but not in excess of, those expenditures that meet the requirements of Section 62 of the Internal Revenue Code and that are not in excess of the lesser allowance or those expenses actually incurred by the employee for the expenditures;

+Comment

-11 12 13 14 f.
-Any payment that is a reimbursement for expenses incurred on behalf of, or as an 15 allowance provided by an employer, for but not in excess of, those expenditures 16 that meet the requirements of Internal Revenue Code Section 62 and that are not 17 in excess of the lesser allowance or those expenses actually incurred by the employee for such expenditures.
-18 19 COMMENT 20 21 Though the THWC report indicates that all states provide this exclusion for both income tax 22 and unemployment insurance tax purposes, there are numerous states that do not currently comply with the reporting requirements set out in the Internal Revenue Code.
-If those states 23 24 should adopt reporting requirements similar to those mandated for federal tax purposes no 25 additional compliance costs would be incurred by employers or employees who are currently complying with the federal requirements.
-26 27 28 29 30 g.
-Any payments made to, or on behalf of, an employee or the employee's beneficiary from or to a plan or plans described in IRC Section 3306(b)(5)(A)
+Though the THWC report indicates that all states provide this exclusion for both income tax and unemployment insurance tax purposes, there are numerous states that do not currently comply with the reporting requirements set out in the Internal Revenue Code.
+If those states should adopt reporting requirements similar to those mandated for federal tax purposes no additional compliance costs would be incurred by employers or employees who are currently complying with the federal requirements.

-through (F).19
+(L) A payment made to, or on behalf of, an employee or the employee's beneficiary from or to a plan or plans described in Section 3306(b)(5)(A) through (F) of the Internal Revenue Code.24

-This provision deals with contributions to pension, profit-sharing and similar arrangements that meet the requirements for tax exemption under Internal Revenue Code Sections 501 and 401, et. seq.
-All states provide similar exclusions for both income tax and unemployment insurance tax purposes but the provisions for many states are complex and could be simplified.
+This provision deals with contributions to pension, profit-sharing and similar arrangements that meet the requirements for tax exemption under Sections 401 and 501 of the Internal Revenue Code All states provide similar exclusions for both income tax and unemployment insurance tax purposes but the provisions for many states are complex and could be simplified.
 It should be noted that these amounts are subject to FICA taxes when contributed to such a plan.

-h.
-Gratuities, which in the aggregate for an employee do not exceed \$20 during any given month, paid by third parties or by an employer on behalf of third parties, for services performed as part of the employment relationship.
+(M) Gratuities that in the aggregate for an employee do not exceed \$20 during any given month, paid by third parties or by an employer on behalf of third parties, for services performed as part of the employment relationship;